theowenyoung/archive-actionsflow/docs/getting-started.md

 For more information about the Actionsflow workflow file, see the [Actionsflow workflow reference](/docs/workflow.md).

+You can explore [Triggers List](https://actionsflow.github.io/docs/triggers/) or [Workflows by Use Case](https://actionsflow.github.io/docs/explore/) to get more inspired.

 # 3. Commit and push your updates to Github